Samsung/tizen-docs/docs/application/dotnet/guides/alarm/alarms.md

         2. To schedule an alarm after a delay, use the `CreateAlarm()` method of the `Tizen.Applications.AlarmManager` class, with the initial delay, interval for subsequent alarms, and instance of the `Tizen.Applications.AppControl` class as parameters.

-            The method creates the alarm as a new instance of the [Tizen.Applications.Alarm](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.Alarm.html) class.
+            The method creates the alarm as a new instance of the [Tizen.Applications.Alarm](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.Alarm.html) class.

-            ```
+            ```csharp
             Alarm myAlarm = AlarmManager.CreateAlarm(DELAY, PERIOD, appControl);
             ```

-    2. When the alarm expires, it triggers the `OnAppControlReceived()` event handler of the [Tizen.Applications.CoreApplication](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.CoreApplication.html) class in the AlarmTarget application:
+    2. When the alarm expires, it triggers the `OnAppControlReceived()` event handler of the [Tizen.Applications.CoreApplication](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.CoreApplication.html) class in the AlarmTarget application:

-        ```
+        ```csharp
         protected override void OnAppControlReceived(AppControlReceivedEventArgs e)
         {
             base.OnAppControlReceived(e);